Rehab for Alcoholism

 Pros and Cons of Inpatient (Residential) Alcohol Rehab

-Inpatient rehab offers the highest level of care available, and is the option most recommended by addiction treatment professionals.
-Residential settings provide round-the-clock medical care and clinical support, as well as a full schedule of therapeutic activities.
-Care is delivered via a highly personalised, systematic plan, while complementary wellness therapies make the treatment process more comfortable.
+Pros: Inpatient rehab offers the highest level of care available and is the option most recommended by addiction treatment professionals.
+Residential settings provide round-the-clock medical care, clinical support, and a full schedule of therapeutic activities.
+Care is delivered via a highly personalised, systematic plan, while complimentary wellness therapies make the treatment process more comfortable.
 This intensive option is designed to remove you from your using environment and create space to focus entirely on your recovery.

-Residential rehab is more resource-intensive than other options, and requires you to take time off work or school, as well as spend time away from your family.
+Cons: Residential rehab is more resource-intensive than other options and requires you to take time off work or school, as well as spend time away from your family.
 It also requires travel to the centre, which may or may not be located near you.

-Inpatient rehab for alcohol addiction is best for those who:
+Inpatient alcohol rehab is best for those who:

 - Need medically supervised detox